-PYSC101: Introduction to Psychology (3 credits)
+PSYC101: Introduction to Psychology (3 credits)

-This course includes the methods and principles of behavior.
-Topics introduced include: human evolution and development, biopsychology, perception, learning, thinking, motivation, and social interaction.
-NM Common Course Number: PSYC1113
+This course is a survey of the major concepts of modern psychology and their application to some of the issues in modern society.
+Several topics include: human development, biopsychology, perception, learning, thinking, motivation, and social interaction.
+NM Common Course Number: PSYC1113 conditioning

-- Define the science of psychology and dist8inguish its varied fields. - Recognize the different theories of psychology as they relate to life development - Compare the relationship between physiology and behavior - Recognize the theories of learning, differentiating between classical and operant conditioning
+- Define the science of psychology and distinguish its varied fields. - Recognize the different theories of psychology as they relate to life development - Compare the relationship between physiology and behavior - Recognize the theories of learning, differentiating between classical and operant